Case Overview

 NAION

 Non-arteritic anterior ischemic optic neuropathy (NAION) is a condition that occurs when blood flow to the optic nerve is blocked.
-This can cause immediate, painless vision loss in one eye.
+The blockage causes immediate, painless vision loss in the eye.

 NAION typically occurs suddenly.
-Vision loss can be mild to severe, and the condition is incurable.
-As many as 10% of NAION patients feel pain, which might be a symptom of another cause for the vision loss.
+Vision loss is incurable and can be mild to severe.
+As many as 10% of patients who develop NAION feel pain, which might indicate another cause for the vision loss.

 NAION symptoms include: